skroutz/css-style-guide/README.md

 The task will generate the glyphicon and add the code needed in `schwartz/helpers/_icons.scss`.
 The name of the new `.svg` file, will be prefixed with `icon-` and added in the `$icons` list.

 Always test after.
 A `git diff` will show the new addition and only that.
 Nothing else should change.
-If that's the case, something went wrong.
+If that's not the case, something went wrong.

 Similarly, if you want to remove an icon, you only have to delete the file from `app/assets/icons/` and run `yarn icons`